Originally published in North Plains Today, Volume 2, No. 5, May 1970

 Concurrently there will also be an exhibit of sculptures and drawings by James Howard, chairman of the art department at Jamestown College, Jamestown, N. D.

-A series of prints with a Biblical theme, the "Miserere" by George Rouald, will be shown December 6 through 27.
+A series of prints with a Biblical theme, the "Miserere" by George Rouault, will be shown December 6 through 27.

 Running January 3 through 24 will be "Children from Many Lands Illustrate Grimm's Fairy Tales" and a group of paintings and prints by Robert Russell who is on the art faculty of Kansas State College.

-"Great Plains Art Association Exhibit," which will include prints, painting and drawing by North and South Dakota, Kansas, Nebraska and Oklahoma artists, will be displayed during March.
+"Great Plains Art Association Exhibit," which will include prints, paintings and drawings by North and South Dakota, Kansas, Nebraska and Oklahoma artists, will be displayed during March.